Book Tickets

 Child Under 5Free

-We have a number of different ticket options for Bluegrass 2024, including family tickets, day tickets, weekend tickets, and free tickets for children under 5 and carers.
+We have a number of different ticket options for Bluegrass Omagh 2025, including family tickets, day tickets, weekend tickets, and free tickets for children under 5.
+Carer tickets are available upon request.

-Yes, however we recommend that you buy tickets in advance as we cannot guarantee tickets will be left to purchase on the day.
+Yes, however we recommend that you buy tickets in advance as we cannot guarantee tickets will be left to purchase on the day due to capacity restrictions.

 We ask that under 18s are accompanied by an adult when attending the Bluegrass festival.

-We allow children aged 5 and under to be admitted free of charge.
+We allow children under 5 to be admitted free of charge.

 An email confirmation will be sent to you electronically when you make your purchase.
 You can either show this on the day digitally, or print out a physical copy and bring it with you.